francogarcia/uge/README.md

 ## Required Toolchain

 At this moment, Visual Studio or Visual C++ 2012 is required to compile the project.
-Earlier versions are not supported, as UGE's require some C++11 features.
+Earlier versions are not supported, as UGE requires some C++11 features.

 ## Disclaimer of Warranty